 One industry that could use this awareness is the health and fitness sector.
 It has seen widespread change because of the pandemic.
-Home workouts became the norm and outdoor exercise experienced a surge in popularity.
-However, one form of exercise that hasn’t been able to return properly in many areas is indoor group exercise classes.
-In time they will, but COVID made them more accessible or diversified?
+Home workouts became the norm, and outdoor exercise experienced a surge in popularity.
+However, one form of exercise that hasn’t been able to return appropriately in many areas is indoor group exercise classes.
+In time they will, but has COVID made them more accessible or diversified?

 What difficulties are ahead for those with respiratory issues?

-Respiratory issues—asthma has become part of the public discourse over the past 18 months.
-COVID-19 is a respiratory virus meaning it attacks the breathing capabilities of the infected individual.
-Protecting people with respiratory disabilities and illness became extremely important.
-Thus, COVID-19 reminded us about inclusive health and fitness.
+Respiratory issues—Asthma has become part of the public discourse over the past 18 months.
+COVID-19 is a respiratory virus, meaning it attacks the breathing capabilities of the infected individual.
+Therefore, protecting people with respiratory disabilities and illnesses became extremely important.
+Thus, COVID-19 reminded us of inclusive health and fitness.

-As things return to normal, these people may want to take part in group exercise sessions at their gym.
+As things return to normal, these people may want to participate in group exercise sessions at their gym.

-Millions of people have launched themselves into a health and fitness routine in the COVID-19 wake because they suddenly found themselves with more time on their hands.
+Millions of people have launched themselves into a health and fitness routine in the COVID-19 wake because they suddenly have more time on their hands.

 People living with Asthma may feel the same, but the idea of joining an intense group class can daunt for several reasons.

 Physical exercise is very beneficial for asthmatics, as when done in the correct quantities and conditions, it can help prevent vicious attacks.
-In addition, raising the heart rate regularly boosts lung power, and it also supports the immune system to help fight colds and viruses, which are a major trigger for over 80% of people with asthma.
+In addition, raising the heart rate regularly boosts lung power.
+It also supports the immune system to help fight colds and viruses, which are a significant trigger for over 80% of people with Asthma.

 What measures can you take?

-It would not be the worst idea in the world for gym companies to more widely offer exercise classes catered to those with respiratory issues.
-These classes could be outside when the weather permits, as it provides better ventilation both regarding breathing ability and transmission of respiratory droplets.
-The approach to fight a pandemic includes education and fitness.
-Offering COVID-19 inclusive health and fitness will not fix the problem but it can help.
+It would not be the worst idea for gym companies to more widely offer exercise classes catered to those with respiratory issues.
+These classes could be outside when the weather permits, as it provides better ventilation for breathing ability and transmission of respiratory droplets.
+The approach to fighting a pandemic includes education and fitness.
+Offering COVID-19 inclusive health and fitness will not fix the problem, but it can help.

 The timing of the classes could be important too.
 For example, asthma attacks are more common early in the morning and late at night, meaning mid-morning and afternoon slots would suit the target audience much better.